s2500111/TMPE/docs/BUILDING_INSTRUCTIONS.md

 Once built, you should be able to test the mod in-game.
 Remember to enable it in **Content Manager > Mods**.

+If you rebuild your code while in game, your new code will be loaded (hot-reload).
+This only works with code inside TLM project.
+If no other mods are present, Hot-reload takes a few seconds (other-wise it can take minutes).

 If you have any problems, let us know!

 #### Managed DLLs